spacetme/sliminimal/README.md

 * LiveReload
 * Autoprefixer
 * middleman-deploy
+* middleman-imageoptim (disabled by default)

-And some default configurations such as:
+And some sensible default configurations such as:

 * Relative assets so you can host your files anywhere.
 Even in a file system or PhoneGap application!
 * bower_components added into Sprocket's search path by default.
 If you use Bower, then it just works.
 If you don't, then this configuration doesn't do anything.
 How unobtrusive!
 * config.ru that works with Bundler.
-* Deploy to GitHub pages
+* middleman-deploy preconfigured to deploy to GitHub Pages.
+* Minify CSS when building.
+* Minify JavaScript when building, but not mangling them (in case you use Angular.js).

 It has been hand-cherry-picked from my projects.